Kurento/kurento-tutorial-java/kurento-show-data-channel/README.md

 Kurento Java Tutorial: WebRTC in loopback with filter to show data received through data channel.

-This demo needs the kms-datachannelexample module installed in the media server.
-That module is available in the Kurento repositories, so it is possible to install it with apt-get ("sudo apt-get install kms-datachannelexample).

-This demo allows sending text from browser to the media server through data channels.
-That text will be shown in the loopback video.
+This tutorial shows how media server can receive data sent by browser through datachannels.
+Any message sent by browser will be displayed  in the loopback video.

+This tutorial requires media server module kms-datachannelexample.
+You can install this module with command sudo apt-get install kms-datachannelexample

 Running this tutorial
 ---------------------